 The World Wide Web is also the World Wide Whiteboard.

-This theory actually comes from my wife, who has long claimed that future historians will look on our digital age as an invisible one, because it sucks so royally at archiving itself.
+This theory actually comes from my wife, who has long claimed that future historians will look at our digital age as an invisible one because it sucks so royally at archiving itself.

 As for other media, the prospect isn’t any better.

 At the base of my video collection is a stratum of VHS videotapes, atop of which are strata of MiniDV and Hi8 tapes, and then one of digital stuff burned onto CDs and stored in hard drives, most of which have been disconnected for years.
 Some of those drives have interfaces and connections (e.g. FireWire) no longer supported by any computers being made today.
 Although I’ve saved machines to play all of them, none I’ve checked still work.
 One choked to death on a CD I stuck in it.
 That was a failure that stopped me from making Christmas presents of family memories recorded on old tapes and DVDs.
 I meant to renew the project sometime before the following Christmas, but that didn’t happen.
 Next Christmas?
 The one after that?
 I still hope, but the odds are against it.

 Then there are my parents’ 8mm and 16mm movies filmed between the 1930s and the 1960s.
 In 1989, my sister and I had all of those copied over to VHS tape.
 We then recorded our mother annotating the tapes onto companion cassette tapes while we all watched the show.
 I still have the original film in a box somewhere, but I haven’t found any of the tapes.
 Mom died in 2003 at age 90, and her whole generation is now gone.